Sloths are a group of arboreal (tree-dwelling) mammals found in the tropical rainforests of Central and South America.

 What Eats Sloths?

-Big cats (such as jaguar), ocelots, and harpy eagles eat sloths.
+Big cats (such as jaguars), ocelots, and harpy eagles eat sloths.

 What Is A Sloth Bear?

 The sloth bear is a myrmecophagous (insect consuming) species of bear.

 It is indigenous to the Indian subcontinent.